 Lead time: 4-6 weeks.

 My opinion: Unlike many tailors at this price point, Edit Suits does not offer a basted fitting process—though this streamlined approach may actually appeal to time-strapped clients.
-While other tailors often require four or more visits (for measurement, multiple fittings, and final collection), Edit Suits reduces the need for repeated appointments without compromising on quality.
-Its integrated production ensures consistency and strict quality control, while its contemporary cuts are designed with the modern professional in mind—offering a refreshing alternative to the more traditional styles of older establishments.
-Edit Suits is also a popular choice for weddings, with many grooms opting for its elegant three-piece ensembles.
-Suit prices start at an accessible $749, with fully canvassed VBC options beginning at just $1,099.
-For busy professionals seeking well-made suits with minimal hassle, Edit Suits offers excellent value and convenience.
+While other tailors often require four or more visits (for measurements, multiple fittings, and final collection), Edit Suits reduces the need for repeat appointments without compromising on quality.
+Its integrated production ensures consistency and strict quality control.
+At the same time, its contemporary cuts are designed for the modern professional—offering a refreshing alternative to the more traditional styles of older establishments.
+Credit goes to Glenn for his expert style guidance and for helping me choose fabrics that not only complement my skin tone but also offer the versatility to anchor my new capsule wardrobe.
+The finished pieces are impeccably tailored, combining effortless style with excellent craftsmanship.
+Moreover, Edit Suits’ pricing—particularly for their house fabrics—is quite reasonable, and the showroom’s convenient Duxton location is a plus.

 Price: A 2-piece house fabric suit at Edit Suits starts from $749, with canvassed premium suits (VBC, Loro Piana, Dormeuil, etc.) starting from $1099.
 Shirts start from $129.
-Those interested in commissioning garments from Edit Suits can quote “WAHSOSHIOK” when making their appointment or flash this post in-store to enjoy 10% off their total purchase (with a minimum spending of $999).
+Those interested in commissioning garments from Edit Suits can quote “WAHSOSHIOK” when making their appointment or flash this post in-store to enjoy 10% off their total purchase (minimum spend of $999).

 Location: 35A Duxton Road, Level 2, Singapore 089499.

 Review: I reviewed my experience at Edit Suits Co. here, and the fit and workmanship of its garments here.
-I recently reviewed a Loro Piana suit with Edit Suits’ new outfitters here, as well as a smart casual look (pictured above) here.
+I also reviewed a Loro Piana suit with Edit Suits’ new outfitters here, a smart casual look here, and tailored a capsule wardrobe featuring a linen suit (pictured above) here.

 8) Sors Studio

-Sors Studio is particularly interesting, as the owner, Gary, does not see himself as a tailor but rather as an image consultant.
+Sors Studio is particularly interesting because its owner, Gary, does not see himself as a tailor but rather as an image consultant.
 While most tailors alter the fit to the individual, Gary goes one step further by tailoring (pun intended) his style advice for each client.

 Google Rating: 4.8/5